 The purpose of this event is to carry a specified and standard-size payload to the highest possible on a specified amount of total impulse.
 The rocket may be single or multi-staged.
 The payload needs to be completely enclosed in the model, and remain inside the model from launch to return.
+The model must be returned after flight and the payload inspected by an official.
 Nothing can be permanently attached (i.e. glued) to the payload.

 For the full rules for this event, please see the Payload Rules in the NAR Model Rocket Sporting Code.

 The rocket that goes the highest is the best single flight of two allowed attempts wins.

 by Trip Barber, NAR 4322 and George Gassaway, NAR 18723

 Payload Specifications.
 To quote the Model Rocket Sporting Code, rule 22.3:

 “The standard NAR model rocket payload is a sealed non-metallic cylinder containing fine sand, with a mass of no less than 28.0 grams.
 This cylinder must be a minimum of 17.0 millimeters in diameter, and a minimum of 60.0 millimeters in length.
 No holes may be drilled into it, no changes made in its shape, and no other material may be affixed to it.”